 Results are presented as mean of duplicate ± standard deviation.

-Tannins, flavonoids, alkaloids and saponins levels were all higher in naturally ripen banana, using a ripening agent lowered the phytochemical content of the banana.
-Calcium carbide treated banana had the lowest with reduction in phytochemical constituent reducing as concentration increased.
+Tannins, flavonoids, alkaloids and saponins levels were all higher in naturally ripened banana.
+Using a ripening agent lowered the phytochemical content of the banana.
+Calcium carbide treated banana had the lowest with reduction in phytochemical. constituent reducing as concentration increased.
 Saponins possess anti-inflammatory effects, anti-neoplastic effects, cholesterol lowering effect etc. (Nuhu et al., 2020).

 Tanins have numerous hydroxyl group and carboxyl group which make them to bind to macromolecules and reduce their absorption.